Fermions and gravitational gyrotropy: Introduction

 is the {\em chiral column density} along the null geodesic $\gamma$ giving the geometric-optics trajectory of the wave.
-This rotation may be called {\em gravitational gyrotropy}, in parallel with the corresponding optical effect.
+(The rotation is measured relative to parallel transport; it is not a gauge-dependent effect.)
+This rotation may be called {\em gravitational gyrotropy}, in parallel with the corresponding optical effect.\footnote{In particle physics, the quantity $j^5_a$ is usually called the axial current, ``chiral current'' being used for a related but different quantity.
+However, in the present context, ``chiral current,'' and especially ``chiral column density,'' are more precise and descriptive terms than their ``axial'' alternatives would be.}

+As we will see, the Planck-area prefactor in eq. (\ref{phrot}) makes direct observation of the rotation in the present Universe unlikely, but a gyrotropy in the very early Universe could leave detectable relics.
+If (as is widely supposed) gravitational waves were created primordially, they would be affected by passage through a subsequent chiral current density.
+This effect is potentially quite significant, because it violates a constraint (``cosmic coherence'') which is usually assumed.
+These changes would in turn modify the waves' effect of the cosmic microwave background (CMB).
+The tight-coupling regime would be more deeply probed.
+Besides quantitative effects, there would be the creation of opposite-parity correlations (T-B or E-B correlations, with T temperature, E ``electric'' polarization and B ``magnetic'' polarization), which are forbidden in the standard models.